Vpet95/git-sc/README.md

 ![git-sc logo](./logos/git-sc%20logo%20A.jpeg)

-✨ git-sc ✨ is a tool to help you quickly and easily integrate your [git](https://git-scm.com/) and [Shortcut](https://shortcut.com/) workflows so you never have to leave your terminal.
+✨ git-sc ✨ is a tool that integrates your [git](https://git-scm.com/) and [Shortcut](https://shortcut.com/) workflows so you never have to leave your terminal.

-Note - this is still early in development and bound to contain non-backwards-compatible changes in the future.
+This tool allows you to:

+- Reduce jarring back-and-forth movement between your terminal and browser to reference Shortcut tickets or backlog information
+- Reduce reliance on your mouse to copy and paste ticket ids or details when creating a new branch
+- Automatically format all generated branch names to your organization's specific naming schema, because Naming Things is Hard(TM)
+- Automatically clean up your local and remote branch lists based on the status of your Shortcut tickets
+- Search Shortcut tickets without leaving your terminal based on pre-configured filters

 ## Installation